darinlarimore/statamic-rive/README.md

 - Upload a .riv Rive file
 - Configure settings for the Rive Model
 - Display a preview of the Rive animation
+- Display file information about the Rive animation

 ![Editor View](/readmeAssets/editorView.png)